Sentinel Events vs Serious Reportable Events

-A strong patient safety program depends on consistent event classification.
-When two frameworks use different definitions and different triggers, organizations can end up with inconsistent internal reporting, delayed escalation, or confusion about which events require formal investigation and leadership review.
+A patient safety program is only as reliable as its event classification: when two frameworks use different definitions and triggers, organizations end up with inconsistent reporting, delayed escalation, and confusion about which events require formal investigation.
+Alignment removes much of that ambiguity, but only for organizations that update their systems to match.

-As these frameworks move toward alignment, hospitals will need to ensure their internal event management systems, policies, decision rules, and departmental workflows keep pace.
+As these frameworks move toward alignment, hospitals will need to ensure their internal event-management systems, policies, decision rules, and departmental workflows keep pace.
+For multi-site systems operating across several states, consistent classification is also the foundation for comparable trend data and credible accreditation readiness.

 The current Joint Commission sentinel event framework